 Unattended Baggage | Suitcase, Electronics | Jack Williams 2017

 An object that actively claims space by counting up from the last time it moved.
 I first imagined the details for this project during my residency at the University of Cumbria (UK), when I was traveling on the Tube in London, and an announcement revealed that our train would be delayed until the police could determine the contents of a bag that had been left unattended.
-We waited in anticipation for about 10 minutes until we were reassured that it was only someone's forgotten luggage; but I was shocked at everyone's relief that it was not a bomb.
+We waited in anticipation for about 10 minutes until we were reassured that it was only someone's forgotten luggage.
+Many were relieved that it was not a bomb.

 I began to think about our relationship to monuments and what they tell us about time.
-About the way that monuments tell you something about the space that they occupy, and the way ideology is manifested and maintained.
+About the way that monuments tell you exactly how the space that they occupy has been used for a specific amount of time, and the way ideology is manifested and maintained.
 I began to think about the baggage that we carry with us, and the things around us that never move.
 This sculpture was created through a collaboration with my friend (a talented artist, computer scientist, and engineer) Jack Doerner.